How to Design a Great Business Card

-Even in this digital, wired, electronic age, there is often no better way to provide contact information than with the printed business card: They are tangible, lightweight, and as easy to distribute as handing it to someone or leaving it on someone’s desk.
+Even in this digital, wired, electronic age, there is often a no better way to provide contact information than with the printed business card: They are tangible, lightweight, and as easy to distribute as handing it to someone or leaving it on someone’s desk.

 Of course, everyone in business has a stack (or pile) of other people’s business cards.
-Most of them are the same size, shape, and color, and at a glance you can’t tell one from another.
+Most of them are the same size, shape, and color, and at a glance, you can’t tell one from another.
 So how do you make your card stand out?

 The possibilities literally are endless, limited only by your imagination and budget.
 Here are some ideas: